We love our museums and castles and we know you will too.

 - One way systems

-Under the UK Government's NHS Test and Trace scheme we are also required to ask every visitor over the age of 16 to provide their name and contact details.
-These will be kept secure for 21 days before being destroyed.
+Under the UK Government's NHS Test and Trace scheme we will also ask every visitor over the age of 16 to provide their name and contact details, but this is not mandatory.

 Wakefield One, Burton Street, Wakefield WF1 2EB